ejnelson/howidev/README.md

     repo) Or the better way is to PR your blog entry through github!
 That way you can say you've contributed to open source AND you are a blogger! ✍️

+## 🛠 Tooling

+- Gatsby stuff bootstrapped using [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog)  Included gatsby plug-ins for google-analytics, markdown formating and parsing, SEO, image optimization, typography.
+Also, comes with Prettier.
+- [Emotion](https://emotion.sh/docs/introduction): using Emotion to get some exposure to these fancy CSS-in-JS libs
+- [ESlint](https://eslint.org/): First line of defense against bugs

 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby